Brood parasitism: Intraspecific

 The goldeneye often lays its eggs in the nests of other females, one of 74 species of Anseriformes to do so.

 In many socially monogamous bird species, there are extra-pair matings resulting in males outside the pair bond siring offspring and used by males to escape from the parental investment in raising their offspring.
 In duck species such as the goldeneye, this form of cuckoldry is taken a step further, as females often lay their eggs in the nests of other individuals.
 Intraspecific brood parasitism has been recorded in 234 bird species, including 74 anseriformes, 66 passeriformes, 32 galliformes, 19 charadriiformes, 8 gruiformes, 6 podicipediformes, and small numbers of species in other orders.

+Quasiparasitism

+Quasiparasitism is a subtype of intraspecific brood parasitism in which the female parent escapes parental investment, but the offspring is still raised by its biological father.
+A female mates with a male, then deposits the egg in the nest of another female that is attended by that same male.
+This behavior was first hypothesized by Marion Petrie during her work with common moorhens, while the term quasi-parasitism was coined by Peter Wrege and Stephen Emlen to describe behavior they observed in white-fronted bee-eaters; however, since confirming quasiparasitism requires both extensive behavioral observations and genetic data, it is often difficult to confirm whether a given offspring is the result of quasiparasitic behavior.